Energy-dynamics interplay in temporal networks triggers explosive synchronization: Model description and methodology

+The decomposition of the vector field given by Eq.~\ref{eq::eq2} into its gradient and rotational components allows the corresponding energy function to be explicitly determined as:

-\Th{The decomposition presented in Eq.~\ref{eq::eq2} highlights that for each node/ system $j$ two distinct types of energy can be addressed in our analysis.
-First, the energy associated with the divergence-free vector field $\mathbf{F}_c(\mathbf{X}_j(t))$, described by Eq.~\ref{eq::eq3}, represents a conserved quantity that remains constant along the system trajectories.
-This energy reflects the intrinsic rotational characteristics of the vector field and is conserved due to its divergence-free property.
+This corresponds to the energy associated with the divergence-free vector field $\mathbf{F}_c(\mathbf{X}_j(t))$, representing a conserved quantity that remains constant along the trajectories of the system.
+It reflects the intrinsic rotational properties of the vector field and is conserved due to its divergence-free nature.

-Second, the time derivative of energy, as captured by Eq.~\ref{eq::eq4}, corresponds to the energy dissipated either actively or passively and is associated with the gradient vector field $\mathbf{F}_d(\mathbf{X}_j(t))$.
-This can be interpreted as the rate of work done per unit time by the energy gradient.
-Essentially, this term quantifies how energy is transferred or lost over time due to the divergence of the vector field, reflecting the system's response to changes in its energetic state.
+Eq.~\ref{eq::eq4} express the time derivative of the energy, which represents the energy dissipated—either actively or passively—through the gradient vector field $\mathbf{F}_d(\mathbf{X}_j(t))$.
+This term can be understood as the instantaneous rate of work performed by the energy gradient, quantifying energy transfer, redistribution, or loss due to the divergence of the vector field.
+It thus provides a quantitative measure of the system's dynamic response to changes in its energetic state.